-B.2 Public Road Assets Prior to Any Work/Demolition
+B.3 Public Road Assets Prior to Any Work/Demolition

-To clarify the condition of the existing public infrastructure prior to the commencement of any development (including prior to any demolition), the Applicant or Owner must submit to Council a full record of the condition of the public road infrastructure adjacent to the development site.
+Prior to the commencement of any development (including prior to any demolition), the Applicant or Owner must submit to Council a full record of the condition of the public road infrastructure adjacent to the development site (Infrastructure Condition Report).

-The report must be submitted to Council prior to the commencement of any work and include photographs showing current condition and any existing damage fronting and adjoining the site to the:
+The Infrastructure Condition Report must be submitted to Council prior to the commencement of any work and include photographs showing current condition and any existing damage of the following fronting the subject site and fronting the immediately adjoining sites, and include the:

 - road pavement,

 - kerb and gutter,

-- footway including footpath pavement and driveways,
+- footway including footpath pavement and driveways within the Council road reserve,

 - retaining walls within the footway or road, and

 - drainage structures/pits.

-The reports are to be supplied in both paper copy and electronic format in Word.
+The Infrastructure Condition Report is to be supplied in both paper copy and electronic format in Word.
 Photographs are to be in colour, digital and date stamped.

-If the required report is not submitted then Council will assume there was no damage to any infrastructure in the immediate vicinity of the site prior to the commencement of any work under this consent.
+If the Infrastructure Condition Report is not submitted then Council will assume there was no damage to any infrastructure in the immediate vicinity of the site prior to the commencement of any work under this consent.

 Note: If the Applicant or Owner fails to submit the asset condition report required by this condition and damage is occasioned to public assets adjoining the site, Council will deduct from security any costs associated with remedying, repairing or replacing damaged public infrastructure.
-Nothing in this condition prevents Council making any claim against security held for this purpose
+Nothing in this condition prevents Council making any claim against security held for this purpose a) Tree Protection Zone areas